 Much Ado About Nothing

 Much Ado About Nothing by William Shakespeare is assigned in US schools at grades 9–12.
+It appears across 1 curriculum reference, sourced from state DOE pages and AP/IB/Common Core syllabi.
 Every citation below links to the primary source.

 This page shows where Much Ado About Nothing is assigned in US schools — curricula, states, grades, and the primary-source citations behind each placement.
 Not a summary or study guide.